 I started reading and completing trainings by leading researchers and couples’ therapists Drs.
 John and Julie Gottman.
 Their four decades of research described what I saw in my office with couples.
 Their work led me to Dr. Sue Johnson co-creator of Emotionally Focused Couples Therapy.

-Michelle has completed:
+Michelle has also completed: